brtholomy/hnsw/README.md

 # (Small World)

 What is a "Small World" (SW) graph?
 It's graph structure which achieves a unique balance between regularity and randomness, poised at the sweet spot in which the advantages of both can be achieved.
-The name comes from exactly what you might expect: it's what strangers say when it turns out they have an aquaintance in common, or when you see an old friend by chance in a foreign city.
-With [a remarkably simple experiment][sw_experiment], the influential sociologist Stanley Milgram was able to show that this feeling is demonstrably true: he asked people to forward letters to geographically distant strangers using only firstname aquaintances as links, and it turns out that the "six degrees of separation" in saturated social networks holds true.
+The name comes from exactly what you might expect: it's what strangers say when it turns out they have an acquaintance in common, or when you see an old friend by chance in a foreign city.
+With [a remarkably simple experiment][sw_experiment], the influential sociologist Stanley Milgram was able to show that this feeling is demonstrably true: he asked people to forward letters to geographically distant strangers using only first-name acquaintances as links, and it turns out that the "six degrees of separation" in saturated social networks holds true.

 Ideally, what we want from a graphical structure in the context of a search routine, is the ability to find our goal efficiently no matter where we begin.
 This requires that we address these contingencies: